 In addition to being an attorney, Ms. Allred holds California life credentials in secondary school education and supervision.
 She taught in public schools for 6 1/2 years, and was also a lecturer at the University of Southern California for several years.

 Ms. Allred is also the author of "Fight Back and Win, My Thirty-Year Fight Against Injustice- And How You Can Win Your Own Battles".

-Ms. Allred's daughter, Lisa Bloom, is also an attorney and the Legal Analyst for NBC's Today Show.
-Ms. Allred's grand-daughter, Sarah is in law school and her grandson Sam has graduated from college.
+Ms. Allred's daughter, Lisa Bloom, is an attorney and the Legal Analyst for NBC's Today Show.
+Ms. Allred's grand-daughter, Sarah is also an attorney in New York and her grandson Sam is a paralegal.

 Recently President Obama introduced Ms. Allred as "one of the best attorneys in the country".